kheyang/web-scraper-for-job/README.txt

 4.2	Pass a Function to a Beautiful Soup Method

 	python_jobs = results.find_all('h2', string=lambda text: 'python' in text.lower())
-	Now you’re passing an anonymous function to the string= argument.
+	Now youâ€™re passing an anonymous function to the string= argument.
 The lambda function looks at the text of each <h2> element, converts it to lowercase, and checks whether the substring 'python' is found anywhere in there.

 4.3 	Extract Attributes fromm HTML Elements

-	At this point, the script already scrapes the site and filters its HTML for relevant job postings One thing that’s still missing is the link to apply for a job The current code strips away the entire link when accessing the .text attribute of its parent element To get the actual URL, you want to extract one of those attributes instead of discarding it The URL is contained in the href attribute of the nested <a> tag
+	At this point, the script already scrapes the site and filters its HTML for relevant job postings One thing thatâ€™s still missing is the link to apply for a job The current code strips away the entire link when accessing the .text attribute of its parent element To get the actual URL, you want to extract one of those attributes instead of discarding it The URL is contained in the href attribute of the nested <a> tag